sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 **What are the weaknesses?**
+1. The SEQ2SEQ-VIS tool does not seem applicable to sequence-to-sequence models that do not follow the five stages as laid out.
+2. The SEQ2SEQ-VIS requires non-trivial modifications to the model.

 **What are some significant follow up work from this paper?
 How do they differ from this paper?**